w3c/wg-effectiveness/process.md

 ## The W3C Team
 The Team consists of the CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).

-The team provides technical leadership, supports Interest and Working Group acitivies, and manages communications to members and the public.
+The team provides technical leadership, supports Interest and Working Group activities, and manages communications to members and the public.
 The team may make [Team Submissions](https://www.w3.org/Consortium/Process/#TeamSubmission).

 Oversight over the Team is provided by the W3C Board of Directors.